-As of 2007, approximately 23.6 million Americans have diabetes (1), most of whom are or wish to be participating members of the workforce.
+As of 2010, nearly 26 million Americans have diabetes (1), most of whom are or wish to be participating members of the workforce.
 Diabetes usually has no impact on an individual's ability to do a particular job, and indeed an employer may not even know that a given employee has diabetes.
 In 1984, the American Diabetes Association adopted the following position on employment:

 Any person with diabetes, whether insulin [treated] or non–insulin [treated], should be eligible for any employment for which he/she is otherwise qualified.
 Questions are sometimes raised by employers about the safety and effectiveness of individuals with diabetes in a given job.
 When such questions are legitimately raised, a person with diabetes should be individually assessed to determine whether or not that person can safely and effectively perform the particular duties of the job in question.
 This document provides a general set of guidelines for evaluating individuals with diabetes for employment, including how an assessment should be performed and what changes (accommodations) in the workplace may be needed for an individual with diabetes.